Kieran Dover

-Kieran Dover (born 25 November 1996) is an English-born Australian semi-professional soccer player who plays as a midfielder for Bentleigh Greens in the Victoria Premier League 1.
+Kieran Dover (born 25 November 1996) is an English-born Australian football player who plays as a attacker for Mornington Soccer Club in the State League 1 South-East.

 Career

 Early career

 From Stockton-on-Tees, Dover started his career at the youth team of Sunderland before moving to Australia at the age of twelve, where he joined the youth ranks at Berwick City.
 He then eventually went on to join Dandenong Thunder of the NPL Victoria where he was named Winning Edge Presentations Rising Star of the Month in August.
 He also played for the Melbourne Victory youth sides in the A-League National Youth League.

 Melbourne Victory

 On 15 November 2014, following injuries and international call-ups for many players in the senior squad, Dover made his professional debut for Melbourne Victory against Sydney FC, coming on as a substitute.

 Bentleigh Greens

 On 19 May 2016, it was announced that Dover had signed with Bentleigh Greens SC of the National Premier Leagues Victoria.